alexVinarskis/dell-powermanager/README.md

 Potential future features to consider:
 * Add Windows support
 * Add monitoring service for auto switching thermal profiles based on CPU load

+## Credits
+* Dell for providing 'Dell Command | Configure CLI'
+* Google for creating Flutter :)

+## License
+This application is licensed under GPLv3.
+In short, this means you use/copy/modify/distribute it for free, but you must provide source code of your modifications, and keep the same license.
+You cannot sell it as proprietary software.
+See [LICENSE](LICENSE) for details.